Member listboxes appear when you type an object name followed by -> or dot. You see a list of methods and variables available to the object.

 Click a depressed button to undo filtering.

 Only buttons relevant to the content of a listbox appear.
-For example, buttons to show events appear for VB and C# when valid in the current context, but not for unmanaged C/C++.
+For example, buttons to show events appear for C# when valid in the current context, but not for unmanaged C/C++.

 Buttons in a members listbox, after pressing -> or dot, appear for all members of the class.
 The buttons do not disappear as you type.
 Pressing a button is ineffective if the listbox no longer contains entries of the selected type.